Skip to main content

 Delete many

-To delete multiple documents in a batch, use the deleteMany method. deleteMany takes an array of documents or document IDs as a parameter.
+To delete multiple documents in a batch, use the deleteMany method on a collection reference. deleteMany takes an array of documents or document IDs as a parameter.

 Client code